India’s Infrastructure Development

 - Developing eco-friendly transport systems like electric buses and metro rail.

-4. Regional Connectivity
+Regional Development and Connectivity

 - Strengthening Northeast India’s infrastructure through highways, railways, and waterways.